Futsch1/image-sieve/README.md

 ## Known issues and TODOs
 - Navigation with previous/next through similar items can be improved
 - Folder structure of destination should be customizable (by month, by day, by year)
+- Help tab can be added
+- Image search synchronization thread is not ended when program is closed
+- Image synchronization thread should indicate progress and may be cancellable

-## Details
+## Misc
-This is the first software I've ever written in Rust, so there might be room for improvement.
 If you want to help, clone and pull-request.
-The tool uses the [sixtyfps](https://github.com/sixtyfpsui/sixtyfps) GUI framework and a few of the great [bootstrap icons](https://icons.getbootstrap.com/).
+The tool uses the [sixtyfps](https://github.com/sixtyfpsui/sixtyfps) GUI framework, a few of the great [bootstrap icons](https://icons.getbootstrap.com/) and the [Ubuntu font](https://design.ubuntu.com/font/).

 ## Disclaimer
 This tool is free software.
 The author does not take any responsibility or liability for data lost due to bugs or faulty use of the software.
 Note that the software is in constant development and may contain bugs.
 Use at your own risk!